-Reflection - in - action is the process whereby the nursing student recognises a new situation or problem and thinks about it while still acting.
-The nursing student is able to select and remix responses from previous experience, when deciding how to solve a problem in practice.
+Reflection-in-action is the process whereby the nursing student recognises a new situation or problem and thinks about it while still acting.
+The nursing student is able to select and remix responses from previous experience when deciding how to solve a problem in practice.

-Protected Time for Reflection
+Protected time for reflection

-In order to guide a nursing student, Preceptors, CPCs and Link Academic Staff must have a sound knowledge of reflective practice, its concept, its foundational theories, influences and values (Parish & Crookes, 2014) to be able to support and facilitate nursing students to develop effective reflective practice.
-All the key people involved in the clinical learning environment should devise innovative and effective ways to maximise the opportunity for nursing students to reflect on and learn from their clinical experience and that specific periods of protected time be identified for reflection during supernumerary and internship placements (Nurse Education Forum, 2000).
-NMBI (2016) recommends a minimum 4 hours reflective time per week allocated for reflection during supernumerary nursing and specialist placement.
+In order to guide a nursing student, Preceptors/Supervisors, CPCs and Link Academic Staff must have a sound knowledge of reflective practice, its concept, its foundational theories, influences and values (Parish & Crookes, 2014) to be able to support and facilitate nursing students to develop effective reflective practice.
+All the key people involved in the clinical learning environment should devise innovative and effective ways to maximise the opportunity for nursing students to reflect on and learn from their clinical experience and that specific period of protected time must be identified for reflection during supernumerary and internship placements (Nurse Education Forum, 2000).
+NMBI (Nurse Registration Programmes Standards and Requirements, 2016) requires a minimum of four hours of reflective time per week.

-Guidelines for Reflective Writing
+Guidelines for reflective writing

-As part of the nursing student's competency assessment, he/she is required to complete ONE piece of reflective writing per placement regardless of duration.
-The purpose of the reflective writing is to demonstrate learning.
+As part of the nursing student's Competence Assessment, the nursing student is required to complete ONE piece of reflective writing per placement, regardless of duration.
+The purpose of reflective writing is to demonstrate learning.

 The reflective writing is to provide one source of evidence relevant to the learning that has been achieved and must be linked to the practice placement learning outcomes in a particular domain.
-The nursing student should follow the template provided in the competence assessment document The Nursing Student, Preceptor/CPC/Link Academic Staff must ensure that Patient, Person, Service User, or staff are not identified in the reflective writing piece.
+The nursing student should follow the template provided in the competence assessment document.
+The nursing student, Preceptors/Supervisor /CPC/Link Academic Staff must ensure the content of the reflective writing piece is anonymised.

-ABBREVIATION OF TERMS
+ABBREVIATIONS OF TERMS